quickwit-oss/quickwit/docs/get-started/quickstart.md

 curl "http://127.0.0.1:7280/api/v1/wikipedia/search?query=barack+AND+obama"
 ```

-You can also specify the search field with `body:barack AND obbama`:
+You can also specify the search field with `body:barack AND obama`:
 ```bash
 curl "http://127.0.0.1:7280/api/v1/wikipedia/search?query=body:barack+AND+obama"
 ```